 Your first order of business should be requesting your official academic transcripts.
 Transcripts can be one of the most anxiety-inducing parts of the application because you have so little control over the process.
 Once you request your transcripts, a few things need to happen.
 First, your school needs to send the transcript to NursingCAS (e-transcripts from a few providers are acceptable).
 Once your transcript is received, many programs require that it be put through the verification process.
 Verification can take up to four weeks during the busiest times of the year.
 Additionally, unforeseen circumstances can interfere, contributing to processing delays.
 This is why you should request your transcripts as early as you can – at least 5 to 6 weeks before the application deadline.
 If you choose to take advantage of Professional Transcript Entry (PTE), you’ll also need to keep an eye out for notifications from NursingCAS (see #4).

-Please note that not all programs require official transcripts or verification of coursework entry – so please be sure to check the Academic History section of your application and/or the program directory to confirm your requirements.
+Please note that not all programs require official transcripts or verification of coursework entry – so please be sure to check the Academic History section of your application to confirm your requirements.

 After you request your transcripts, your next step should be to request references.
-Not every program will want references, or even the same number of references, so it is a good idea to be clear on the expectations for each program early in your application process.
-Check the Program Materials section of NursingCAS and/or the program directory to confirm your requirements).
+Not every program will want references or even the same number of references, so it is a good idea to be clear on the expectations for each program early in your application process.
+Check the Program Materials section of NursingCAS to confirm your requirements.
 As with transcripts, earlier is better.
 You want to give your reference writer(s) plenty of time to do their part.
 Requesting early is also a positive reflection on your planning skills – always a plus no matter the situation!